July 14, 2015

 • Failure to establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit.

-• Failure to establish and maintain procedures to ensure that all purchased or otherwise received product and services conform to specific requirements such as failing to maintain adequate documentation of suppliers, contractors, and consultants.
+• Failure to establish and maintain procedures to ensure that all purchased or otherwise received products and services conform to specific requirements, such as failing to maintain adequate documentation of suppliers, contractors, and consultants.

-• Also, failure to establish and maintain procedures for finished device acceptance.
+• Additionally, failure to establish and maintain procedures for accepting finished devices.

 • Misbranding its anti-snoring/sleep apnea devices.

-Our final letter in this go ‘round’s review focused on Irvine, California-based Insightra Medical, maker of catheters and hernia implants.
-The agency said the firm’s devices are adulterated because Insightra failed to control its facilities in terms of manufacture, packing, storage, or installation.
+Our final letter in this go-round’s review focused on Irvine, California-based Insightra Medical, maker of catheters and hernia implants.
+The agency stated that the firm’s devices are adulterated because Insightra failed to control its facilities in terms of manufacture, packaging, storage, or installation.

-Insightra was hit with a number of MDR shortcomings, including failure to establish internal systems that provide for “timely transmission” of complete medical device reports.
+Insightra was hit with a number of MDR shortcomings.
+These include the failure to establish internal systems providing for “timely transmission” of complete medical device reports.